stefunk/isomorphic-blog-example/README.md

 To understand how server modules are override in client build, watch the ```browser``` field in package.json.
 [And read here](https://github.com/substack/browserify-handbook#browser-field).

 ### Articles
 In ```articles/``` folder you will find all the markdown files used by the app.
 The app simply read the content of the folder and compile the file requested.
-It doesn't use slug or ids, simple the file name.
+It doesn't use slug or ids, simply the file name.